-To be reimbursed for travel mileage, see Courtney Kosloski in the CSE office in advance.
+To be reimbursed for travel mileage, see one of the administrative assistants in the CSE office in advance.
 If you do not request permission to travel and be reimbursed in advance, we will not be able to reimburse you.

-21. VISA (Verified Individualized Services and Accommodations)
+22. VISA (Verified Individualized Services and Accommodations)